 Typically, you also pass by some of Cabo’s most scenic spots like Lover’s Beach and Land’s End, which is a cluster of soaring rocks at the tip of the Baja California Peninsula.

+We’ve gone on several whale watching tours in Cabo San Lucas.
 Here are some of the best excursions:

 This whale and dolphin watching tour uses an agile Zodiac-style boat to get close to the best spots to spot the sea creatures!

 PezGato offers two-hour tours on a comfortable catamaran to see whales.

 The tour rate includes hotel pick-up and drop-off (which is unusual for Cabo) and snacks and drinks when onboard the boat.